 - How you will deal with setbacks

-As much as you want to move forward your mind will never be certain about change so it is imperative to hold the doubts lightly and to develop the willingness to take action with keeping focus on your vision while walking in the direction of your dreams.
+As much as possible hold doubts lightly and develop the willingness to take action while maintaining a focus on your vision.
+Walk with me as your career coach in the direction of your dreams.

 Let me guide you in making the change or pivoting towards what you truly desire.
 See yourself in that new job or starting your own business.
 It can become real.

-- Hourly sessions and package plans, and can customize services to fit your individual needs.
+- Programs and hourly meetings and that can be customized to fit your individual needs.